sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 Plugins
   --plugins.list    List all configured plugins in the log.  [boolean] --plugins.add     Extra plugins that you want to run.
 Relative or absolute path to the plugin.
 Specify multiple plugin names separated by comma, or repeat the --plugins.add option
-  --plugins.remove  Extra plugins that you want to run.
-Relative or absolute path to the plugin.
+  --plugins.remove  Default plugins that you not want to run.
 Specify multiple plugin names separated by comma, or repeat the --plugins.remove option

 Budget
   --budget.configPath        Path to the JSON budget file.